B1nus/minitron/README.md

 If you're using the rtl8188eu wifi adapter you should follow [these instruction](#rtl8188eu) to get wifi working.

+## Installing Klipper
+To install third party firmware you need to put your printer int DFU mode.
+Do this by following [the official instructions](https://help.prusa3d.com/article/flashing-custom-firmware-mini_14).
+Basically you need to cut the appendix and then short circuit two pins at the same time as switching on the printer.
+The screen should be completely white if done correctly.
+Connect the printer to your Raspberry Pi and proceed with these commands:

+First run `$ cd ~/klipper`
+Then `$ make menuconfig` and choose:
+- Enable extra low-level configuration options
+- STMicroelectronics STM32
+- STM32F407
+- No Bootloader
+- Clock Reference 12 Mhz crystal
+- Communication interface USB (on PA11/PA12)

+Now run `lsusb` and look for a device with "DFU" in the name.
+Then run `make flash FLASH_DEVICE=[insert id here]` with the usb identifier found from `lsusb`.

+## Klipper konfiguration
+My configuration is backed up automatically to *printer_data/klipper_config*.
+Feel free to borrow my config files.
+Most importantly you should copy my *printer.cfg* file.

+# Extras
+## Camera
+Check crowsnests logs to find the search path to your camera.
+Set *cam > device* in the file *crowsnest.conf* to this path.
+Sometimes it takes a while for the camera to load, you might need to refresh the page as well.

 ## Remote Control (Octoeverywhere)https://help.prusa3d.com/article/flashing-custom-firmware-mini_14
 Follow [their official instructions](https://octoeverywhere.com/dashboard?source=mainsail_docs).
 To learn of other solutions visit [mainsails page](https://docs.mainsail.xyz/overview/quicktips/remote-access).

 ## Backups
 I broke my sd card to my printer once.
 Not fun.
 Nowdays I always backup my config files to github with [klipper-backup.git](https://github.com/Staubgeborener/klipper-backup?tab=readme-ov-file).
 Follow the instructions in their [documentation](https://klipperbackup.xyz/).

-#rtl8188eu
+# rtl8188eu
-Install the drivers with this [excellent tutorial](https://gist.github.com/MBing/de297a8ae5e8a191c55a67a568d20d31) by [MBing](https://gist.github.com/MBing).
-I prefer a static ip address so my /etc/network/interfaces looks like this instead:
+This specific driver caused me some trouble.
+To fix it, install the driver with this [excellent tutorial](https://gist.github.com/MBing/de297a8ae5e8a191c55a67a568d20d31) by [MBing](https://gist.github.com/MBing).
+However, I prefer a static ip address so my /etc/network/interfaces looks like this instead:

 ```
 auto wlan0
 iface wlan0 inet static